Primordial black holes from bubble collisions during a first-order phase transition: The hoop conjecture and its implications

-If $R \ll H^{-1}$, we approximately have $\rho \sim \Delta V \, R^3 /(R^2 L) \sim R \Delta V/L$ and $J_\mu \sim 0$ in region~$\mathcal{V}_1$, where $\Delta V > 0$ is the vacuum energy density difference between the false and true vacua.
-Region~$\mathcal{V}_1$ takes the shape of a biconvex lens with its radius and volume given respectively by $\sim \sqrt{RL}$ and $\sim R L^2$, so the hoop criterion becomes \bea 1 < \frac{{\cal C}_{\rm cr}}{{\cal C}_{\rm max}} \sim \frac{M}{\sqrt{RL}} \sim \frac{RL^2 \rho}{\sqrt{RL}} \sim H^2 R^2 \sqrt{\frac{L}{R}} \, \eea with $H^2=\Delta V/3$.
-Since $R \ll H^{-1}$ and $L \ll R$, the inequality~\eqref{eq:criterion1} is severely violated.
-It is not possible to satisfy the criterion by having $N_B$ bubbles collide with $N_B \gg \gg 1$ as the probability for such an event is given by an exponentially small bubble nucleation rate raised to the $N_B$-th power multiplied by a tiny phase space in which $N_B$ bubbles colliding at a point. \footnote{\cite{Hawking:1982ga} reached a relatively optimistic estimate that $\sim 8$ bubbles are needed to collide at a point for PBH formation based on a definition of $M$ that picks up significant contributions also from region outside $\mathcal{V}_1$. }
+Therefore, we must have $R \gsim\!
+H^{-1}$ to have any chance of satisfying~(\ref{eq:criterion_naive}). \footnote{It is not possible to satisfy the criterion by having $N$ bubbles collide with $N \gg 1$ as the probability for such an event is given by an exponentially small bubble nucleation rate raised to the $N$-th power multiplied by a tiny probability for $N$ bubbles to collide at a point.
+An optimistic conclusion of \cite{Hawking:1982ga} was based on picking up an $O(1)$ fraction of all energy of all $N$ colliding bubbles.} For $R \gtrsim\!
+H^{-1}$, we must carefully take into account the curvature of the spacetime and define what we mean by $R$.
+We should also pay attention to causal relations between the two bubbles.

-We therefore conclude that we need to give up the assumption $R \ll H^{-1}$.
-We also see that we cannot neglect the ratio $L/R$, but since this ratio must be $< 1$ we need ``$R \gg H^{-1}$'' to satisfy the hoop criterion.
-This is meaningless, however, as we now must carefully take into account the de Sitter space outside the bubbles and define what we mean by $R$.
-We must also pay attention to the causal structure of the de Sitter space, in particular its horizon.
-We now move on to setting up a full curved space analysis.

-\underline{{\bf Vaidya-de Sitter metric for a single bubble:}} Consider a single bubble.
-As we can approximate the trajectories of the bubble walls by null worldlines, let us introduce an outgoing null coordinate $u$ such that the bubble wall trajectories are described by constant values of $u$.
-As we increase $u$ and move from outside the bubble ($u<u_1$) to inside ($u>u_1+L$), the energy density drops from $\Delta V$ to $0$.
-(See Fig.~\ref{phase_structure} left.)